meooow25/samsort/HOWTO.md

 ### Example 1: [Unboxed `MVector`](https://hackage.haskell.org/package/vector-0.13.1.0/docs/Data-Vector-Unboxed-Mutable.html#t:MVector)

-Let us sort a mutable unboxed `MVector Int` from `vector`.
+Let us sort a mutable unboxed `MVector Int`.
 Like with the boxed `MVector`, we do not need to move the elements because the underlying representation is a `MutableByteArray#`.

 ```hs
 import Control.Monad.Primitive (PrimMonad(..), stToPrim)